yilinfang/nvim-starter/README.md

 Thus, I started building these scripts.
 I decided to open source them as I found them quite useful.

-_Git, C compiler and curl are not provided because I find that they are usually either ready to use or up-to-date on most servers I use. :D_
+_Git, C compiler curl and tmux are not provided because I find that they are usually either ready to use or up-to-date on most servers I use. :D_